A healthier semi-classical dynamics

-Many of the difficulties in modern physics, such as the correct description of black holes, inflationary cosmology, or measurement, seem to occur in the semi-classical regime.
-Here, classical and quantum systems are assumed to coexist and interact.
-There are several reasons for choosing a semi-classical description: there may exist no fully quantum description, such as in the case of gravity; a full quantum theory exists, but is computationally unattainable; or that some fundamental degree of freedom, such as the measurement record of the experimenter, is presupposed to be classical in nature.
+{\arabic{footnote}} Many of the difficulties in modern physics, such as the correct description of black holes, inflationary cosmology, or measurement, seem to occur in the semi-classical regime.
+By this, we mean a regime in which classical and quantum systems appear to coexist and interact \cite{boucher1988semiclassical,diosi1995quantum} (rather than a regime in which the WKB approximation holds \cite{bender2013advanced,sakurai2020modern}).
+There are several reasons for choosing a semi-classical description: there may exist no fully quantum description, such as in the case of gravity; a full quantum theory exists, but is computationally unattainable; or that some fundamental degree of freedom, such as the measurement record of the experimenter or spacetime geometry, is presupposed to be classical in nature.
 Regardless of whether semi-classicality is viewed as effective or fundamental, it is important to understand which dynamics of classical and quantum systems are consistent, and which cause the semi-classical description to break down.

-The history of defining a consistent coupling between classical and quantum systems has been one of controversy \cite{cecile2011role,witten1962gravitation,eppley1977necessity}.
+The history of defining consistent semi-classical dynamics, i.e. a consistent coupling between classical and quantum systems, has been one of controversy \cite{cecile2011role,witten1962gravitation,eppley1977necessity}.
 When the quantum system is controlled by the classical one without back-reaction, the dynamics is described by unitary quantum mechanics, with the quantum state $|\psi\rangle$ at time $t$ determined by a Hamiltonian $H$ that depends on classical degrees of freedom $z$

+Such dynamics are consistent with a semi-classical description, in the sense that the standard rules of quantum and classical mechanics may be applied without modification to each system independently.

+However, defining consistent dynamics where the classical system is affected by the quantum one, i.e. experiences back-reaction, has proved more difficult.
+In the case of gravity, the standard approach to include backreaction is via the semi-classical Einstein equations, which source the Einstein tensor $G_{\mu \nu}$ by the expectation value of the stress energy tensor $T_{\mu \nu}$ \cite{sato1950attempt,moller1962theories, rosenfeld1963quantization}

+(we use units where $\hbar=c=1$, and $G$ here is the gravitational constant).
+Assuming the quantum degrees of freedom evolve according to quantum field theory in curved spacetime, Equation \eqref{eq: cControl} with $z=(g,\pi,N,\bar{N})$ (i.e. the gravitational degrees of freedom) and Equation \eqref{eq: semiclassEinstein}, together provide the standard theory of semi-classical gravity \cite{HorowitzSC,Hu:2008rga}.